-9. After the investigation described in Clause 8, where the Employer has concluded that discipline of the Member is warranted, the Employer shall initiate the process by inviting the Member to a meeting.
-The letter of invitation shall state the time and place of the meeting, and shall state that the Member has the right to have an Association representative at the meeting.
-The meeting shall take place within thirty (30) days of the sending of the invitation.

-- 9.1 A Member may respond in person or through an Association representative.
-Should a Member fail to respond to the invitation within ten (10) working days or fail to attend a meeting on the matter, without reasonable excuse, the Employer may proceed to reach its own conclusion about the matter and take commensurate disciplinary action. - 9.2 At the meeting, the Employer shall provide the Member with details of the disciplinary measures proposed. - 9.2.1 If a Member is reprimanded, suspended or dismissed, he or she shall be given written notification within ten (10) days, together with the reasons for taking this action in sufficient detail to permit him or her to respond. - 9.3 Any Grievance related to a suspension or dismissal shall start at Step 2. - 9.4 A Member who is suspended shall receive full salary and benefits until any Grievance contesting such disciplinary action has been finally resolved through Arbitration or until the time for filing a Grievance has lapsed. - 9.5 A Member who is dismissed shall receive a lump sum equivalent to four (4) months full salary within five (5) working days of the effective date of dismissal.
-Such sum shall be deducted from any retroactive salary ordered through Arbitration. - 9.6 At an Arbitration or Grievance hearing relating to discipline, the onus is on the Employer to prove that the discipline was for just cause.
+- 10.5 Notification, under Clause 10.4 above, shall advise the Member whether discipline will or will not be imposed, the nature of the discipline proposed and shall invite the Member to attend a meeting, before the investigation is closed and any discipline is imposed.
+The notification shall state that the Member has the right to have an Association representative at the meeting.
+The meeting shall take place within thirty (30) days of the sending of the invitation. - 10.6 The Member may respond to the invitation in person or through an Association representative.
+Should the Member fail to respond within ten (10) working days or fail to attend a meeting on the matter, without reasonable excuse, the Employer may proceed under the terms of this Article. - 11.
+At the meeting, the Employer shall provide the Member with details of the disciplinary measures proposed.
+The purpose of the meeting shall be to permit the Member to submit documents or oral evidence and make submissions concerning the tentative results of the investigation or concerning any proposed discipline. - 11.1 If a Member is reprimanded, suspended or dismissed, he or she shall be given written notification within ten (10) days, together with the reasons for taking this action in sufficient detail to permit him or her to respond. - 11.2 Any Grievance related to a suspension or dismissal shall start at Step 2. - 11.3 A Member who is suspended shall receive full salary and benefits until any Grievance contesting such disciplinary action has been finally resolved through Arbitration or until the time for filing a Grievance has lapsed. - 11.4 A Member who is dismissed shall receive a lump sum equivalent to four (4) months full salary within five (5) working days of the effective date of dismissal.
+Such sum shall be deducted from any retroactive salary ordered through Arbitration. - 11.5 At an Arbitration or Grievance hearing relating to discipline, the onus is on the Employer to prove that the discipline was for just cause.